 Their range of Naans is fascinating, which includes the Kashmiri Naan, which is must-try.
 This all-vegetarian restaurant can easily make a hard-core non-vegetarian believe in the goodness of meatless meals.
 They offer complimentary welcome drinks and if lucky, you might also get a complimentary bowl of ice-cream at the end of your meal.

-This restaurant is owned and run by the family of Ravindra Jadeja, the famous cricketer who happens to belong the city of Rajkot and plays for the Gujrat Lions in the Indian Premier League Cricket Tournament.
+This restaurant is owned and run by the family of Ravindra Jadeja, the famous cricketer who happens to belong to the city of Rajkot and plays for the Gujrat Lions in the Indian Premier League Cricket Tournament.

-While the food and the service might not be the biggest draw of this restaurant, most guests come to enjoy the ambiance of this place and well, to have a say that they at Jaddu’s.
+While the food and the service might not be the biggest draw of this restaurant, most guests come to enjoy the ambience of this place and well, to have a say that they at Jaddu’s.

 This restaurant is again completely vegetarian, offering Thai, Chinese, and North Indian cuisine.